esa/torchquad/docs/source/tutorial.rst

             Took 162.147 ms

-In our case, *torchquad* was more than 300 times faster than ``scipy.integrate.nquad``.
+In our case, *torchquad*  with Simpson’s rule was more than 300 times faster than ``scipy.integrate.nquad``.
 We will add more elaborate integration methods over time; however, this tutorial should already showcase the advantages of numerical integration on the GPU.